magcius/noclip.website/README.md

  * Super Mario 64 DS
  * The Legend of Zelda: Ocarina of Time (original N64 release)
+ * The Legend of Zelda: Ocarina of Time 3DS (3DS remaster with brand new art)
+ * Sonic Mania's MDL0 models

 Other tools I've written: